doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Learned about anomaly detection and Gaussian distribution today.
 Studied the algorithm for anomaly detection.

 **Thoughts** : Really disappointedwith my progress today.
 Hopefully i will cover up tomorrow.

+# 100 Days Of Code - Log

+### Day 59: July 23, 2020

+**Today's Progress**:  Learned about feature reduction and its use in data visualization today.
+Also started with decision tree .

+**Thoughts** : Another disappointing day.
+Need to focus some more.